physicsml/physicsml-archive/develop/content/pages/papers.md

 neural network.
 When targeting topological phases, this task becomes particularly challenging as topological phases are defined in terms of non-local properties.
-Here we introduce quantum loop topography (QLT): a procedure of constructing a multi-dimensional image from the &quot;sample&quot;
-Hamiltonian or wave function by evaluating two-point operators that form loops at independent Monte Carlo steps.
+Here we introduce quantum loop topography (QLT): a procedure of constructing a multi-dimensional image from the "sample" Hamiltonian or wave function by evaluating two-point operators that form loops at independent Monte Carlo steps.
 The loop configuration is guided by characteristic response for defining the phase, which is Hall conductivity for